angular/angular-ja/aio-ja/content/guide/roadmap.md

 In v12, we revisited the Angular end-to-end testing experience by replacing Protractor with modern alternatives such as Cypress, Nightwatch, and Webdriver.io.
 Next, we'd like to tackle `ng test` to modernize Angular's unit testing experience.
 In Q2, we introduced experimental [Jest](https://jestjs.io/) support and [announced](https://blog.angular.io/moving-angular-cli-to-jest-and-web-test-runner-ef85ef69ceca) the transition from Karma to the [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/).

 ## 将来

+### Signal debugging in Angular DevTools

+With the evolution of Signals in Angular, we'll be also working on a better tooling for debugging them.
+High on the priority list is a UI for inspecting and debugging Signal-based components.

+### Improved hot-module replacement support (HMR)

+In v11 we launched initial support for HMR in Angular.
+Having the new implementation of `ng serve` based on vite and esbuild, we'll explore more advanced HMR for templates, styles, and TypeScript code.

+### Exploration of streamed server-side rendering

+Over the past few releases we've been working on making Angular's server-side rendering story more robust.
+On our priority list is to explore streamed server-side rendering for zoneless application.

+### Exploration of partial hydration

+In v17 we graduated hydration from developer preview and we've been consistently observing 40-50% improvements in LCP.
+As the next step, we'll explore how we can partially hydrate applications using deferrable views.

+As part of this effort, we'll be also evaluating the trade-offs of more fine-grained hydration and resumability.
+We'll share updates as we progress.

 ### Investigation for authoring format improvements